Imagine this. It is the first week of January 2026.

 If you want a clear example of how the Italian Treasury is courting you, look no further than the BTP Valore.
 This instrument was designed exclusively for retail investors—people like you and me, not hedge funds.

-The issuance in October 2025 was a blockbuster.
+The issuance back in October 2025 was a blockbuster for a reason.
 Why?
 Because the terms were irresistible for someone looking for income security.
+As we head into 2026, the demand for these “retail-only” bonds is higher than ever.

 Step-Up Coupons: It pays you more the longer you hold it.
-The rates started at 2.60% for the first three years, rose to 3.10% for years four and five, and hit 4.00% for the final two years.
+For example, recent issues started at around 2.60% for the first few years and rose to 4.00% for the final years.
+It rewards your patience.

-Loyalty Bonus: If you bought it at issuance and hold it to maturity, the state pays you an extra 0.8% bonus on your capital.
+Loyalty Bonus (Premio Fedeltà): If you buy it at issuance and hold it to maturity, the state pays you an extra 0.8% bonus on your capital.
+It is effectively a “thank you” note from the government, attached with cash.

 2. The Unbeatable Tax Advantage